15 political parties concerned over draft election bill

 -

-15 political parties concerned over draft election billJanuary 27, 2017Print : Top Story
+15 political parties concerned over draft election billJanuary 28, 2017Print : Islamabad

-ISLAMABAD: As many as 15 political parties on Thursday expressed serious reservations about the draft elections bill, 2017 and urged the government to initiate structured engagement with important political parties to improve the draft, reflecting will of the people.
+As many as 15 political parties Thursday expressed serious reservations about the draft elections bill, 2017 and urged the government to initiate structured engagement with important political parties to improve the draft, reflecting the will of the people.

 The leaders opined that any law that did not guarantee complete independence and unbridled autonomy could not ensure conduct of free, fair, honest and just elections as required by the Constitution.
 They recommended proportionate representation system, direct elections to the Senate and reserved seats.

-The law, in present form, it was believed, only protects the interests of political actors, who want to perpetuate the status quo, the participants agreed and unanimously recommended to parliament to introduce proportionate representation system, direct elections to the Senate as well as on reserved seats for women and non-Muslims as part of the ongoing electoral reforms process.
+The law in present form, it was believed, only protects the interests of political actors, who want to perpetuate the status quo, the participants agreed and unanimously recommended to Parliament to introduce proportionate representation system, direct elections to the Senate as well as on reserved seats for women and non-Muslims as part of ongoing electoral reforms process.

 The leaders of the political parties, which are not represented in Parliamentary Committee on Electoral Reforms gathered in Islamabad and discussed the draft Elections Bill to furnish their recommendations.